pantrypoints/sp/content/en/research/countries/china/xi/chapter-02e.md

 2. the essence of the Chinese dream is national prosperity and strength, national rejuvenation and people's happiness

-The 19th National Congress of the Communist Party of China pointed out: "Realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times.
+The 19th National Congress of the CCP pointed out: "Realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times.
 "2 This great dream, with profound historical accumulation and rich ideological connotation, embodies the long-cherished wishes of several generations of Chinese, embodies the overall interests of the